 Being out of cream or sugar doesn’t ruin your life

 If you drink your coffee black, you have less to keep track of for your morning pick-me-up.
 I enjoy my coffee whether there is cream in the fridge and sugar in the pantry or not.
-Someone who enjoys additives in their coffee cannot enjoy a cup of coffee if those elements are missing and therefore they are at a disadvantage.
+Someone who enjoys additives in their coffee cannot enjoy a cup of coffee if those elements are missing.
+Therefore cream and sugar adder are at a disadvantage.
 In the same vein, whether camping or traveling it is one (or two) less things you have to worry about bringing when making coffee on the go.

 Tips For Drinking Your Coffee Black

-Whether you want to experience coffee as it was intended, remove empty calories from your diet, simplify your morning routine or some other reason, choosing to make the move to black coffee can be difficult.
+Whether you want to experience coffee as it was intended, remove empty calories from your diet, or simplify your morning routine, choosing to make the move to black coffee can be difficult.
 The morning coffee ritual is something so ingrained in most people that any sort of change is hard to deal with.

 It doesn’t have to be an overnight thing.
 Here are a few things to get you moving in the right direction:

 - Find some coffee that features elements you enjoy in your coffee additives- What is it that you like about the things you doctor up your coffee with?
 Look for a coffee the highlights those things.
 Coffee can be sweet, fruity, creamy or a multitude of other things.
 Decide what you like about a particular additive and adjust your buying habits accordingly.
 You may need to do some research here but there are many resources (talk to your local roaster).
-The subscription service Misto Box, has you work directly with a curator who tries to find coffee you like and adapts to your feedback on past shipments.
+The subscription service Angel’s Cup will send you small samples of coffee to try on a regular basis.
+This can help expose you to a lot of different coffees fast.

 - Try different brewing methods and recipes- It is possible that part of the reason you feel your coffee needs cream or sugar is the way you are brewing it.
 You may need to adjust your dosage, grind size or pick a new brewing method altogether.
 I recommend going to a coffee shop that is known for its slow bar and talking to the barista about what they recommend based on your preferences.
-They can not only help you find a coffee you like, they should also be able to represent that coffee to you brewed properly so you can experience the coffee as intended.
+Coffee shops can help you find a coffee you like.
+They should also be able to represent a properly brewed coffee so you can experience the coffee as intended.